ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli.md

 * Read [AMPLIFY Central AWS API Gateway connected overview](/docs/central/connect-aws-gateway/)
 * You will need information on AWS

-    * the region that the AWS API Gateway resources are hosted in
+    * The region that the AWS API Gateway resources are hosted in
-    * the bucket that the Resources will be uploaded to
+    * The bucket that the Resources will be uploaded to
-    * the logging configuration setup on AWS API Gateway
+    * The logging configuration setup on AWS API Gateway
-    * the configuration of AWS Config Service
+    * The configuration of AWS Config Service
 * It is recommended that you have access to the AWS CLI command line to run the necessary setup commands

 ## Objectives